-At December 31, 2021, we had an estimated cumulative carry forward tax losses of €49.7 million in Belgium.
+At December 31, 2022, we had an estimated cumulative carry forward tax losses of \$44.4 million in Belgium.
 Under the current legislation these are available to carry forward and offset against future taxable income for an indefinite period in Belgium.
 If we are unable to use tax loss carryforwards to reduce future taxable income, our business, results of operations and financial condition may be adversely affected.
-As a company active in research and development in Belgium we have benefited from certain research and development incentives including, for example, the Belgian research and development tax credit.
-This tax credit can be offset against the Belgian corporate income tax due.
-The excess portion may be refunded as from the end of a five-year fiscal period.
-The research and development incentive is calculated based on the amount of eligible research and development expenditure.
-The Belgian tax authorities may audit each research and development program in respect of which a tax credit has been claimed and assess whether it qualifies for the tax credit regime.
+As a company active in research and development in Belgium we have benefited from the availability of the Belgian research and development tax credit, which can offset the Belgian corporate income tax due or it can be refunded if not used.
+We also expect to benefit from the innovation income deduction, or IID, in Belgium, which allows net profits attributable to revenue from patented products (or products for which the parent application is pending), among other things, be taxed at a lower rate than other revenues.
 The tax authorities may challenge our eligibility for, or our calculation of, certain tax reductions and/or deductions in respect of our research and development activities and, should the Belgian tax authorities be successful, we may be liable for additional corporate income tax, and penalties and interest related thereto, which could have a significant impact on our results of operations and future cash flows.
-Furthermore, if the Belgian government decides to eliminate, or reduce the scope or the rate of, the research and development incentive benefit, either of which it could decide to do at any time, our results of operations could be adversely affected.